Endangered African penguin chicks hatch at Arizona aquarium

 So any successful hatching is cause for celebration, said Jess Peranteau, director of animal care and education at the aquarium.

-“As the population of the African penguin continues to rapidly decline — down 23% in the past two years alone — OdySea Aquarium remains committed to the survival of the species in partnership with other Association of Zoos and Aquariums’ accredited facilities," Peranteau told Phoenix television station KPHO.
+“As the population of the African penguin continues to rapidly decline — down 23% in the past two years alone — OdySea Aquarium remains committed to the survival of the species in partnership with other Association of Zoos and Aquariums’ accredited facilities," Peranteau said in a statement.

 The breeding program established by the association aims to build up a viable genetic pool for the species.

-Officials say two of the three new chicks in Scottsdale are clutch-mates, born to parents Mojo and Lemieux, and the third was born to Bubbles and Weasley.
-The new birds have not yet been named.
+Officials say two of the three new chicks in Scottsdale are clutch-mates, born to parents Mojo and Lemieux — a power couple of sorts that was selected for pairing as part of the breeding program.
+The third chick was born to first-time parents Bubbles and Weasley.

+Aquarium workers will regularly conduct “chick checks," brief exams to monitor their growth and development and ensure they are hitting all necessary milestones.

+The three chicks have yet to be named, and their sex has not yet been determined.
+For now they're known by their numbers, 42, 43 and 44.

 In all, OdySea Aquarium now has 40 African penguins and has recorded 13 successful hatchings.